IsaFoL/IsaFoL/Unordered_Resolution/README.md

 # Formalization of First-Order Unordered Resolution #

-[This directory](https://bitbucket.org/jasmin_blanchette/isafol/src/master/Unordered_Resolution/) contains an ongoing Isabelle formalization of unordered resolution for first-order logic.
+[This directory](https://bitbucket.org/jasmin_blanchette/isafol/src/master/Unordered_Resolution/) contains an Isabelle formalization of unordered resolution for first-order logic.
+It has [moved to the Archive of Formal Proofs](https://www.isa-afp.org/entries/Resolution_FOL.shtml).

+The only exception is a formal proof of the unification theorem.
+It is proven here by loading it from a theory in the [IsaFoR project](http://cl-informatik.uibk.ac.at/software/ceta/) and doing conversions between the terms of the two theories.
+The assumption in the unification locale can then be instantiated, and we obtain the completeness theorem from the locale.

 ## Author ##